You'll be hard pressed to find a more impressive cookie than these beautiful red velvet crinkle cookies!

 - Vanilla essence / extract

 - Red gel food colouring: I use gel food colouring (Queen or Wilton brand) for greater intensity of colour.
 If you use liquid food colouring, make sure it is high quality to achieve vivid red colour.
-You may need more than 1/2 tsp if you use liquid food colouring.
+You may need more than ½ teaspoon if you use liquid food colouring.

 - Plain flour / all-purpose flour

 - Unsweetened cocoa powder: using just a little bit of cocoa powder is the secret to the unique red velvet flavour.
 This also enhances the rich red colour of the cookies.
-Make sure you use an un-sweetened cocoa powder (NOT hot cocoa powder and NOT Dutch cacao powder).
+I use Hershey's (US) or Nestle (AUS/UK) brand.
+Do NOT use hot cocoa powder or raw 'cacao powder.'

 - Baking powder: check that it is in date.
 Note: do NOT use baking soda or the cookies will be bitter.